bcgov/MyGovBC-notification-server/docs/_docs/benchmarks.md

 ## Environment

 ### Hardware
-Two computers, connnected by 1Gbps LAN, are used to host
+Two computers, connected by 1Gbps LAN, are used to host

 * *NotifyBC*
   * Mac Mini Late 2012 model